Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 •	Non Runnable (Blocked)
 •	Terminated

-New: This is the state where we create an instance of the class but before invocation of start() method.
+<b>New:</b> This is the state where we create an instance of the class but before invocation of start() method.

-Runnable: Thread is in runnable sate after invocation of start() method, but the thread scheduler has not selected it to be the running thread.
+<b>Runnable:</b> Thread is in runnable sate after invocation of start() method, but the thread scheduler has not selected it to be the running thread.

-Running: Thread is in running state if the thread scheduler has selected it.
+<b>Running:</b> Thread is in running state if the thread scheduler has selected it.

-Non runnable: This is the state when thread is still alive, but currently not eligible to run.
+<b>Non runnable:</b> This is the state when thread is still alive, but currently not eligible to run.

-Terminated: Thread is in terminated or dead state when its run() method exists.
+<b>Terminated:</b> Thread is in terminated or dead state when its run() method exists.

 ### 1.4.3	Multithreading: